Giftbit/lightrail-client-java/README.md

   LightrailTransaction.Create.byCode(fullcode, orderValue, currency, metadata);
 ```

-Note that Lightrail does not support currency exchange and the currency provided to these methods must match the currency of the card.
+Note that Lightrail does not support currency exchange and the currency provided to these methods must match the currency of the Card.

 #### Authorize-Capture